atick-faisal/label-studio/docs/source/guide/manage_data.md

 ## Delete tasks or annotations
-If you have duplicate tasks, or want to remove annotations, you can delete tasks and annotations from Label Studio.
+If you have duplicate tasks, or want to remove annotations, you can delete tasks and annotations from Annotation Hub.

-1. In Label Studio UI, open the project you want to update.
+1. In Annotation Hub UI, open the project you want to update.
 2. Filter the Data Manager page to show only the data you want to delete.
 For example, specific annotations, or tasks annotated by a specific annotator.
 3. Select the checkboxes for the tasks or annotations that you want to delete.
 4. Select the dropdown with the number of tasks, and choose **Delete tasks** or **Delete annotations**.